nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

 - Redirection of appropriate requests to one of the multiple read-only managers in a round robin manner.
 - Act as a reverse proxy for the read only managers.
 Since the read-only managers are created as replicas in the docker network, their IP Addresses are dynamically created everytime they are instantiated and are not visible to us.
 To be able to redirect requests to these dynamically generated IP-Addresses, nginx provides a reverse proxy from the server name of the read only managers (which is fixed at every instantiation) to their IPs.

-##### Master Slave Architecture

-In our previous design we were maintaining the logs in memory to serve the read requests.
-However, this approach is not scalable.
-So instead we shifted to a master-slave architecture.
-Here, each broker has access to a write database (the MASTER) and multiple read databases (the SLAVES).
-All read requests are served from the read database.
-In order to do this we have used Postgres WAL Replication whereby WAL records are streamed to slaves and sync is maintained.
-Through this we ensure high data availability as well as lesser load on the write database.
+### RAFT Consensus

+We use the Python library `pysncobj` to achieve consistency among the replicated partitions managed by the different brokers through the RAFT protocol.

+#### Replication of Produce Log

+Our `Topic` class (which represents a partition) inherits from the `SyncObj` class, meaning each partition is a RAFT instance.
+Now any member method of this class can be synchronised among the brokers in order to achieve consensus by adding the decorator `@replicated_sync`.
+We only need to make the `add_log` (produce) method replicated, as this is the only write operation that the brokers handle.

+#### Creation of a Partition

+When a request to the `/topic` endpoint of the broker is made (in order to create a partition), the request data is passed into a FIFO queue for processing in a different thread.
+In this thread, the FIFO queue is constantly polled and when it is not empty, the request data is fetched and the instantation (creation) of a `Topic` object (and thereby `SyncObj` objects) representing a partition happens.

+> This had to be done as we use Flask in threaded mode to serve our requests, meaning each POST request on the `/topic` (add topic) endpoint of the broker leads to the creation of new thread.
+Also, `SyncObj` upon instantiation spawns a new thread on each broker for calling several operations periodically as and when required like leader election, heartbeats, etc. If we were to instantiate our `Topic` objects in this short lived request thread then RAFT consensus through `pysyncobj` would fail as as the thread instantiated by `SyncObj` would be killed as soon as the request thread is killed after the request is served.

 ### Database Schemas

 The various databases used and their schemas are discussed as follows.

-##### Primary Database
+##### Redis Cluster
-This database is used to store all the __metadata__ associated with our distributed and partitioned queue.
+This redis cluster is used to store all the __metadata__ associated with our distributed and partitioned queue.
 It does not store any actual data contained in the queue.
-The database schema is as follows:
+The cluster schema is as follows:

-###### Table `topic` - contains the names and partition indices of the topics present in this portion of the queue.
-- `name` - the primary key of the table, also the name of the topic.
+1. Hash `broker:{broker_name}` - stores the partition count of the broker with the given name
-- `partitions` - the number of partitions of the topic.

-###### Table `partitions` - contains the producer ids and the topics they have subscribed to
-- `ind` - the index of this partition, along with `topic_name` is a unique identifier to a partition of a topic.
+2. List `broker_queue` - stores the names of the brokers, used as a round robin queue for health check

+3. Set `active_brokers` - stores the names of the active brokers mapped to the partition count of the broker, used to quickly get 3 active brokers with the least number of partitions to allocate a new partition to

-- `topic_name` - the name of the topic ,  along with `ind` is a unique identifier to a partition of a topic.
+4. Hash `consumer:{consumer_id}` - stores the topic name of the consumer with the given id
-- `broker_host` - the service name of the broker this partition is present in.

-###### Table `producers` - contains the producer ids and the topics they have subscribed to
-- `id` - the primary key of the table, id of the producer
+5. Hash `consumer:{consumer_id}:offset` - store the mapping of the partition number to the offset of the consumer with the given id

-- `topic_name` - the name of the topic the producer has subscribed to
+6. List `consumer:{consumer_id}:partition_queue` - stores the partition numbers of the partitions the consumer with the given id has subscribed to, used as a round robin queue for consume requests

-###### Table `consumers` - contains the consumer ids and the topics they have subscribed to
-- `id` - the primary key of the table, id of the consumer
+7. Hash `topic:{topic_name}` - stores the partition count of the topic with the given name

-- `topic_name` - the name of the topic the consumer has subscribed to
+8. List `topic:{topic_name}:partition_queue` - stores the partition numbers of the partitions the topic with the given name has, used as a round robin queue for produce requests

-###### Table `brokers` - contains the broker service names and their availability status
-- `name` - the primary key of the table, service name of the broker
+9. Hash `topic:{topic_name}:{partition_index}:broker` - stores the mapping of replica number to the broker name of the partition with the given index of the topic with the given name
-- `status` - stores whether the broker is alive or not

-###### Table `request_logs` - contains the logs of the requests to inactive brokers, to be replayed later
-- `id` - the primary key of the table, unique identifier of the log
+10. Hash `topic:{topic_name}:size` - stores the mapping of partition number to the size of the partition of the topic with the given name

-- `broker_name` - the name of the broker to which the request was made
+11. Hash `producer:{producer_id}` - stores the topic name of the producer with the given id
-- `endpoint` - the endpoint of the request
-- `json_data` - the JSON body of the request

-##### Master Database(s)
+##### Broker Database(s) - TODO: add RAFT related changes here
 These databases store the __actual queue data__ and the associated metadata required for the handling of this data.
 It does not store unnecessary queue metadata.
 Each master database has an associated broker.
 The database schema is as follows:

 ###### Table `topic` - contains the names and partition indices of the topics present in this portion of the queue.